avixd/avixd/README.md

-# 🏎 Avinash Dudani
+#  Avinash Dudani 🏎

 `Business Intelligence Enthusiast`

  #Hello World! 🌎

-🎯 Avinash is a data analyst,  [content creator](https://www.youtube.com/@PowerBI_Forum/featured) an advocate of life long learning. \
+🎯 Avinash is a Data analyst,  [content creator](https://www.youtube.com/@PowerBI_Forum/featured) an advocate of life long learning. \
 🏄‍♂️ He provides [consulting services](https://www.fiverr.com/avinashdudani/create-power-bi-dashboards-or-custom-excel-spreadsheets) to clients and believes in adding value and contributing to the community.
 💬 In his free time, provides solutions on the [Microsoft Fabric Community](https://community.powerbi.com/t5/user/viewprofilepage/user-id/491338). and is a Solution Specialist as a bi-product. \